delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 And navigate to [localhost:3000](localhost:3000) to finally, finally hit that classic welcome screen.

-To give use something to use, I'm going to scaffold something very briefly:
+To give us something to use, I'm going to scaffold something very briefly:

 ```bash
 $ docker-compose run --rm web bin/rails g scaffold user name:string